Multiscale modeling of OLED devices

 2. Search for NPB and select beta-NPB from the list.

 If you do not have the 3D structure of molecule to deposit yet, you may have to build it using the tools in AMSinput, see the tutorials on building structure.
 If you can find the SMILES string of the molecule (e.g. from PubChem), you can also just paste that into AMSinput.
 This will try to generate a 3D structure using RDKit, which should work quite well for organic molecules.
-No matter how you obtain the intial structure, we suggest you do a quick pre-optimization with GFN1-xTB.
+No matter how you obtain the initial structure, we suggest you do a quick pre-optimization with GFN1-xTB.

 1. Right click on the pre-optimization tool PreOptimTool.